Loicas38/android_gallerie/README.md

+# Lucas' gallery

-This is a gellery where I expose my best pictures.
+This is a gellery where I expose the best pictires I made.
 You can click on them to see a little text, which is currently not really interesting, it's just to allow the app to work.